followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/deselectAll().md

 ===================================================================

 <!--shortDescription-->
-Clears selection of all rows on all pages or on the currently rendered page only.
+Clears the selection of all rows on all pages or the currently rendered page only.
 <!--/shortDescription-->

 <!--returnType-->Promise<!--/returnType-->
 <!--returnDescription-->
-A Promise of the jQuery.Deferred object resolved after selection is cleared.
+A Promise of the jQuery.Deferred object resolved after the selection is cleared.
 <!--/returnDescription-->

 <!--fullDescription-->
 Depending on the value of the [selectAllMode]({basewidgetpath}/Configuration/selection/#selectAllMode) option, this method clears selection of all rows on all pages or on the currently rendered pages only.
-If any filter is also applied, selection will be cleared of only those rows that meet filtering conditions.
-To clear selection regardless of the value of the **selectAllMode** option, call the [clearSelection()]({basewidgetpath}/Methods/#clearSelection) method.
+The selection is cleared of only those rows that meet filtering conditions if a filter is applied.
+To clear selection regardless of the **selectAllMode** option's value or applied filters, call the [clearSelection()]({basewidgetpath}/Methods/#clearSelection) method.
 <!--/fullDescription-->